Waelson/Web-App-High-Availability-Cloudformation/README.md

 # Infrastructure Highly Available to Web Application on AWS
-Template to create infrastructure highly available to web app.
-Infrastructure as code based on AWS Cloudformation.
+Template to create infrastructure highly available to web app based on AWS Cloudformation.
 <br/>
 <h4>How to use:</h4>
 Before you begin to use this repository, check you have installed AWS CLI in your machine.
 If you haven't installed it, please consider to visit <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-bundle.html">AWS CLI Site</a> for more informations.